 In order to receive credit at Haverford, students are required to take the examinations as scheduled by the host institution.
 Final examinations cannot be rearranged to accommodate individual travel arrangements or personal plans.
 If a paper is assigned in lieu of an examination, the paper must be completed before the student leaves the program.
 Under no circumstances are students permitted to leave a program early.
 Students who leave early or arrive late risk losing academic credit.

 Students should check the dates for their program as the academic calendars for partner universities vary widely and may not be in complete synchronization with Haverford's.
-While many academic calendars in places like South America, Latin America, and Australia follow the regular calendar year, in other locations, this is not the case.
-There are some programs (Oxbridge and LSE, for example) that are on trimesters, which does require all students to attend for the full academic year.
-Please check your program start and end dates carefully—if you choose a specific program, you must abide by the hosting school’s academic calendar.
+While many academic calendars in places like South America, Latin America, and Australia follow the regular calendar year, this is not the case for all locations.
+There are some programs—Oxbridge and LSE, for example—that are on trimesters, which requires all students to attend for the full academic year.
+Check your program start and end dates carefully.
+If you choose a specific program, you must abide by the hosting school’s academic calendar.

 Requesting a Program Transcript

 Upon completion of their studies, students should arrange to have a transcript sent to the Director of Study Abroad.
 Owing to privacy laws, only the student can request the transcript.
-The form requires a signature; therefore, it can only be done by letter or fax and not email.
+The form requires a signature and can only be done by letter or fax, not email.
 Partner institutions will provide the student with one or two official transcripts free of charge.
 If the student needs more transcripts there may be a fee, payable at the time of the request.
-It is easiest to order the transcript prior to departure as it will be difficult to send payment in the local currency once students return to the USA.
+It is easiest to order the transcript prior to departure as it will be difficult to send payment in the local currency once students return home.